MorganBergen/computer-networks/content/01-chapter.md

 -  sum of a -> c and c -> a is 18 + 11 = 29
 -  sum of b -> d and d -> b is 11 + 14 = 25

-therefor the maximum number of ongoing connections in the network at one time is 29.
+therefore the maximum number of ongoing connections in the network at one time is 29.

+-  a -> b: 12 circuits
+-  b -> c: 16 circuits
+-  c -> d: 16 circuits
+-  d -> a: 15 circuits

+-  sum of a -> c and c -> a is 12 + 16 = 28
+-  sum of b -> d and d -> b is 16 + 15 = 31

 **4.  suppose that 18 connections are needed from a to c and 10 connections are needed ferom b to d.  can we route these calls through the four links to accommodate all 28 connections?**